Remarks on the minimal model theory for log surfaces in the analytic setting: Introduction

-As a corollary of the abundance theorem, we obtain the following finite generations of log canonical rings. \begin{cor}[{see, \cite[Theorem 4.5]{Fjn12}}] Assume that $(X, Y, W, \pi, \Delta)$ satisfies the condition \textnormal{($\bigstar$)}, $\Delta$ is a $\mathbb{Q}$-divisor and that one of the following conditions holds: \begin{itemize} \item[\textnormal{(A)}] $K_X$ is $\mathbb{Q}$-Cartier every prime divisor on $X$ which is mapped into $W$ is $\mathbb{Q}$-Cartier. \item[\textnormal{(B)}] $X$ is $\mathbb{Q}$-factorial over $W$. \end{itemize} After shrinking $Y$ around $W$ suitably, the log canonical ring
+As a corollary of the abundance theorem, we obtain the following finite generation of log canonical rings. \begin{corollary}[{see, \cite[Theorem 4.5]{Fjn12}}] Assume that $(X, Y, W, \pi, \Delta)$ satisfies the condition \textnormal{($\bigstar$)}, $\Delta$ is a $\mathbb{Q}$-divisor and that one of \textnormal{Cases (A) and (B)} holds.
+After shrinking $Y$ around $W$ suitably, the log canonical ring

-is a locally finitely generated graded $\mathcal{O}_Y$-algebra. \end{cor}
+is a locally finitely generated graded $\mathcal{O}_Y$-algebra. \end{corollary}

-\begin{cor}[{see, \cite[Theorem 4.6]{Fjn12}}] Let $(X, \Delta)$ be a pair of a normal complex surface $X$ and a boundary $\mathbb{Q}$-divisor $\Delta$ on $X$ such that $K_X+\Delta$ is $\mathbb{Q}$-Cartier.
+\begin{corollary}[{see, \cite[Theorem 4.6]{Fjn12}}] Let $(X, \Delta)$ be a pair of a normal complex surface $X$ and a boundary $\mathbb{Q}$-divisor $\Delta$ on $X$ such that $K_X+\Delta$ is $\mathbb{Q}$-Cartier.
 Let $\pi\colon X\rightarrow Y$ be a projective surjective morphism of complex analytic varieties.
-Assume that one of the following conditions holds: \begin{itemize} \item[\textnormal{(C)}] $(X, \Delta)$ is log canonical. \item[\textnormal{(D)}] $X$ has only rational singularities. \end{itemize} Then the log canonical ring
+Assume that one of \textnormal{Cases (C) and (D)} holds.
+Then the log canonical ring

-is a locally finitely generated graded $\mathcal{O}_Y$-algebra. \end{cor}
+is a locally finitely generated graded $\mathcal{O}_Y$-algebra. \end{corollary}

 In \cite{Fjn12}, Fujino showed that the analogues of the results in Cases (B), (C), and (D) in the above corollaries are true in the algebraic setting.
 In \cite{Hsh16}, Hashizume generalized the finite generation of the log canonical rings.
-He proved that the finite generation of the adjoint ring for $\mathbb{Q}$-factorial log surface also holds.
+He proved that the finite generation of the adjoint ring for $\mathbb{Q}$-factorial log surfaces also holds.